 The NIDDK recommend the following for diabetics:

 6-10 servings of starch per day.
 ‘Starches are bread, grains, cereal, pasta, and starchy vegetables like corn and potatoes.
 They provide carbohydrate, vitamins, minerals, and fiber.
 Whole grain starches are healthier because they have more vitamins, minerals, and fiber.
 Eat some starches at each meal.
 Eating starches is healthy for everyone, including people with diabetes.
 Starches include: bread, pasta, corn, pretzels, potatoes, rice, crackers, cereal, tortillas, beans, yams, lentils.’
 See here for further info.

-Look forward to reading Diabetes Warrior’s posts.
-Steve has been experimenting with adding higher amounts of fat to his Primal eating plan and is charting the results on his blog.
-Great so far!
+Enjoying reading Diabetes Warrior’s posts.
+Steve has been experimenting with adding higher amounts of fat to his eating plan and is charting the results on his blog.